 Rugby Stretches and Flexibility Exercises

 Rugby stretching exercises to improve your performance and do away with rugby injuries for good.

-The birth of rugby is argued to have been 1823, when a student at the Rugby school, William Webb Ellis, first picked up the ball and ran with it.
-This was during a game of football.
-The origin of Rugby has been traced to many possible ancient games.
-A Celtic game called Caid was one possibility.
-A form of football, which at some times became a brutal competition, was chronicled throughout medieval times.
-It has also been argued that the game was developed from one that originated in Scandinavia, from a Viking game call Knappan.
-And finally, there is the theory that it originated from the 6th century Roman sport of Harpastrum.
+The origin of rugby can be traced to 1823 when William Webb Ellis, a student at the Rugby school, first picked up the ball and ran with it during a game of football.
+It is also said that it developed in Scandinavia from a Viking game called Knappan.
+Another theory is that it originated from the 6th century Roman sport of Harpastrum.